jokob-sk/NetAlertX/README.md

 # 📥 Installation
 <!--- --------------------------------------------------------------------- --->

- ⚠ Only tested as a [docker container - follow these instructuions here](dockerfiles/README.md).
+ ⚠ Only tested as a [docker container - follow these instructions here](dockerfiles/README.md).
  > Check out [leiweibau's fork](https://github.com/leiweibau/Pi.Alert/) if you want to install Pi.Alert on the server directly or original instructions for [pucherot's original code](https://github.com/pucherot/Pi.Alert/)

 # 📑 Features